Coherent Distributions and Quantization: Finite temperature effects

 can be obtained as stationary solutions of the nonlinear equation

-in which the term $\mp \gamma \{ \hat{\bf p} ,\hat{\sf f}^2 \}'/2m$ could be assigned to a density-dependent correction to the friction force \cite{sd}.
+in which $\mp \gamma \{ \hat{\bf p} ,\hat{\bar{\sf f}}^2 \}'/2m$ could be assigned to a density-dependent correction term to the friction force \cite{sd}.
 However, before thermalization, while the thermal noise decreases the coherence domain, one can expect a transition from complex ($\psi$) "probability waves" to real (${\sf n}$) density waves \cite{cpw}.